Danielku15/swagger-codegen-cpprestsdk/README.md

 # Swagger Codegen for the cpprestsdk library

-# This code generator is currently still unfinished but it is already usable for calling APIs.
+# This code generator was integrated into swagger-codegen where it is maintained and extended.
+This repository only remains for history purposes.

 ## Overview
 This is a client generation library for Swagger Codegen focusing on generating clients for APIs written using ASP.net Web API.